 SAN FRANCISCO — A federal judge on Tuesday night temporarily blocked the Trump administration's decision to end a program protecting young immigrants from deportation.

-By Sudhin Thanawala, Associated Press and Andrew Dalton, Associated Press
+By Sudhin Thanawala, Andrew Dalton, Associated Press

 House Minority Leader Nancy Pelosi is expected to address the expiring DACA program at a 1 p.m.
 ET news briefing.
 Watch live here.